-Blood pressure is measured by instrument called sphygmomanometer also called as blood pressure meter, or blood pressure gauge sphygmometer.
+An instrument called sphygmomanometer is used to measure blood pressure.
+Sphygmomanometer is also called as blood pressure meter, or blood pressure gauge sphygmometer.
 It consists of an inflatable cuff, a measuring unit, and a mechanism for inflation which may be a manually operated bulb and valve or a pump operated electrically.

 Manual and digital sphygmomanometers are two types of sphygmomanometers.

 Manual sphygmomanometers are of two types – mercury and aneroid.

 Mercury sphygmomanometers are considered to be the gold standard.

 They measure blood pressure by observing the height of a column of mercury.

 Aneroid sphygmomanometers are mechanical types and come with a dial.
 They require regular calibrations.

 Digital sphygmomanometers use oscillometric measurements and electronic calculations rather than auscultation.
 They also require frequent calibrations.

 Clothing should be removed from the arm.
 If it cannot be removed, it is better to leave it as it is, rather than fold the clothing into tight constricting bands.

 The cuff should be encircled around the arm.
 If the bladder of the cuff does not encircle the arm completely, the center of the bladder should be over the brachial artery.
 The rubber tubes from the bladder are usually placed inferiorly at the site of the brachial artery, but it would be better to place it superiorly or posteriorly so that the antecubital fossa is easily accessible for auscultation.